-This is because Loan Signing System’s training does not offer instruction on general notary work, any state-required notary training, or preparatory education for state notary exams.
+This is because Loan Signing System’s training does not offer instruction on state specific general notary work, any state-required notary training, or preparatory education for state notary exams.

 Instead, Loan Signing System provides students with hands-on training to deepen their understanding of the loan signing industry and make $75-$200 per appointment as a notary loan signing agent — then, most importantly, how to use that knowledge to effectively market the notary loan signing agent skill set and build a lucrative business.